sinelaw/sinelaw.github.io/blog/md/infernu.md

 - **Heterogeneous Arrays**: Arrays in Infernu must be homogeneous, meaning all elements must have the same type.
 JavaScript's ability to mix types in an array, like `[1, "hello", true]`, is not permitted.
 - **`arguments` object**: The `arguments` object is not supported.
 All function arguments must be explicitly declared.

+## Implementation

+Infernu[Infernu](https://github.com/sinelaw/infernu) implements type inference of the above system, based on HMF.
+I can't say the implementation is clean, sound, or even correct (especially not 10 years after the fact).
+It did work pretty well over a wide variety of test programs.

 ## A note about TypeScript

 TypeScript is commonly described as a **superset of JavaScript** in that any valid JavaScript code is theoretically also valid TypeScript.
 That's not exactly true because code that violates TypeScript's static typing rules triggers errors (depending on configuration), so there are many valid JavaScript programs which are not valid TypeScript programs.
 That being said TypeScript focuses on gradual typing and improved idioms and doesn't make as strong a statement about what parts of JavaScript are strictly excluded.

+## What Next?

+At the time, TypeScript didn't exist yet, but today the situation is different - TypeScript has evolved a lot and is one of the most popular languages out there.
+Still, it's wildly different from what I had in mind for Infernu, which was a minimal, ML-style language and not the Java-style route taken by TypeScript.
+I think there's still room for something like this, maybe a re-implementation of this type system.

+## References

+- Luis Damas and Robin Milner. *Principal type-schemes for functional programs*.
+POPL 1982.
+The classic Hindley-Milner type inference.
+- Mitchell Wand. [*Type Inference for Record Concatenation and Multiple Inheritance*](https://www.sciencedirect.com/science/article/pii/089054019190050C).
+Information and Computation, 1991.
+Row polymorphism for structural typing.
+- Jacques Guarrigue and Didier Rémy. [*Semi-Explicit First-Class Polymorphism for ML*](https://caml.inria.fr/pub/papers/garrigue_remy-poly-ic99.pdf), Information and Computation 155, 13400169 (1999)
+- Daan Leijen. [*HMF: Simple Type Inference for First-Class Polymorphism*](https://dl.acm.org/doi/10.1145/1411204.1411245).
+ICFP 2008.
+The basis for Infernu's type system.